hide09845/hypermobilityassistor/README.md

 The H.A.N.D. **will** help reduce pain from typing.
 However, it limits horizontal movement of the wrist to the wiggle room of the device (and the lower plate may interact with the keyboard unless you are typing with your hands raised), which can make typing awkward in some positions.

 # Warnings
 Do not eat while wearing the H.A.N.D..
-Like all other 3d-printed goods, pieces of food and dirt can get stuck in the grooves of the print.
+Like most other 3d-printed goods, pieces of food and dirt can get stuck in the grooves of the print.
 The H.A.N.D. may alleviate pain while eating with silverware, but it will pose an actual danger to your health.

 Do not lick the H.A.N.D. or place your mouth on it.
 Again, dirt and bacteria WILL get stuck in the grooves of the print, and you WILL be at risk of illness.